History of Wrocław: Nazi period and World War II

-The city became one of the largest support bases of the NSDAP movement, and in the 1932 elections the Nazi party received in it 43.5% of votes, achieving the third biggest victory in Weimar Germany A reason for the strong NSDAP support may have been that Breslau was the city among the eight largest cities of Germany with the highest rate of unemployment, which the Nazi party promised to tackle.
+The city became one of the largest support bases of the NSDAP movement, and in the 1932 elections the Nazi party received 43.5% of votes, achieving the third biggest victory in Weimar Germany A reason for the strong NSDAP support may have been that Breslau was the city among the eight largest cities of Germany with the highest rate of unemployment, which the Nazi party promised to tackle.

 Before the Holocaust, Breslau was home to the fourth-largest Jewish community in Germany.
 In 1933 the Gestapo began actions against Jewish and Polish students in the city who were issued special segregationist ID documents like those of Communists, Social Democrats, trade unionists, and other people deemed threats to the state.
 Laws against Jews came into power, limiting their involvement in all spheres of life.
 People were arrested and beaten for using Polish in public.
 The Polish cultural centre (the Polish House) in Breslau was destroyed by the police.
 In 1938 The New Synagogue, along with many Jewish-owned businesses and properties were destroyed during the Kristallnacht, and many of the city's 23,240 Jews were deported to pre-war Nazi concentration camps; those who remained were also murdered by the Nazi in the Holocaust.
 In June 1939, Polish students were expelled from the university.